Thunder's Aaron Wiggins: Another absence coming

 • 1 min read

-This marks the fourth straight game on the shelf for Wiggins.
-His next chance to play comes Saturday against the Hornets.
+Wiggins will be sidelined for a sixth straight game and there's still no word on a possible timetable.
+His next chance to play comes Wednesday against the Kings.

 More News